Why is 1 Corinthians such a mixed bag of instructions that seem to contradict each other?

 D) Affirming LGBTQ+

 Conservative Christians believe that same-sex orientation and activity is a sin that requires repentance and change.
-Affirming Christians believe God creates some people to be LGBTQ and it is not the result of sin.
+Affirming Christians believe being LGBTQ+ is the result of how God created you, not the result of sin.
 God has something to show us in creating diverse kinds of people.
 Perhaps God is showing us how to love those different from the societal norm.
 The overarching message of the Bible is that God loves all people, and seeks to redeem all people, celebrating when they are embraced into the family of faith.

 After discussing how the readers used to be unrighteous and now, through Christ, are righteous, Paul discusses how believers are abusing their freedom.
 He cites this abuse of freedom as the root cause of the immoral behaviours described in chapters 5 and 6.